Zadigo/kryptone/README.md

 scrapper.start()
 ```

-### Filtering urls
+#### Filtering urls

-Urls can be filtered by passing in a filter function in `url_filters`.
+Urls can be filtered via a filter function in `url_filters`.
 These functions should always return a boolean and they are also run consecutively in the order in which they were implemented.

 For instance , let's say we want to avoid any url that contains `/shirts/`:

 ```python
 def avoid_shirts(url):
     if '/shirts/' in url:
         return False